taosdata/TDengine/docs/en/14-reference/05-taosbenchmark.md

 - ** keep_trying ** : Keep trying if failed to insert, default is no. Available with v3.0.9+.

 - ** trying_interval ** : Specify interval between keep trying insert.
-Valid value is a postive number.
+Valid value is a positive number.
 Only valid when keep trying be enabled.
 Available with v3.0.9+.

 #### Database related configuration parameters